Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Cross Section Results

 The screening model developed in Section~\ref{sec:Screened-Electron-ion-bremsstrah} and analyzed in Section~\ref{sec:Multiyuk} is combined with the exact Coulomb bremsstrahlung correction at the doubly differential level through Eq.~\eqref{eq:OMW}.
 This formulation enables direct comparison with experimental measurements in the neutral state for arbitrary atomic species, electron and photon energies, and emission angles.

 A substantial amount of experimental data is available in the literature for thin-target bremsstrahlung measurements of the doubly differential cross section (DDCS), covering incident electron energies from a few keV up to about 10 MeV~\cite{Motz55, Starfelt56, MotzPlacidous58, koc59, Rester67, elw69, ResterEdmonson72, LeePratt76}.
 In the present study, three representative elements---Al, Sn, and Au---are selected to span low to high atomic numbers and to sample different combinations of incident-electron energy and emission angle.
-The experimental data of Starfelt and Koch~\cite{Starfelt56} and of Rester and Dance~\cite{Rester67} are employed for direct comparison with the model, in accordance with other recent analyses~\cite{Mangiarotti_2016, MangiarottiMartins_2017, JakubassaMartins_2019}.\footnote{Some results by Rester and Dance were previously obtained by Motz~\cite{Motz55}, but they differ significantly from both the later measurements of Rester and Dance and from theoretical predictions.
+The experimental data of Starfelt and Koch~\cite{Starfelt56} and of Rester and Dance~\cite{Rester67} are employed for direct comparison with the model, in accordance with other recent analyses~\cite{Mangiarotti_2016, MangiarottiMartins_2017, JakubassaMangia_2019}.\footnote{Some results by Rester and Dance were previously obtained by Motz~\cite{Motz55}, but they differ significantly from both the later measurements of Rester and Dance and from theoretical predictions.
 For this reason, they are not considered in the present work.}

 In Figs.~\ref{fig:Z_theta0},~\ref{fig:Gold_4_54MeV},~\ref{fig:Gold_9_66MeV}, the solid red lines represent the Sauter formula, Eq.~\eqref{eq:cross-section=0000202BN-1}; the dashed green curves correspond to the multi-Yukawa Born approximation, Eq.~\eqref{eq:DDCS_MY}; and the dashed blue curves show the integrated RDP result, Eq.~\eqref{eq:RDP_tot}.
 The total cross section obtained from Eq.~\eqref{eq:OMW} is plotted as a dashed black line.
-The RDP cross section was computed by numerically integrating the TDCS Eq.~\eqref{eq:RDP_tot}, over the scattering angles $(\theta,\phi)$ using an adaptive grid method that ensures a relative accuracy better than $10^{-6}$~\cite{brem_cross_sec_release}.
 Measurement uncertainties include statistical errors (error bars), which affect both the spectral shape and the absolute magnitude of the cross sections, and systematic errors, which influence only the absolute magnitude~\cite{Starfelt56,Rester67}.
 The contours represent the combined statistical and systematic uncertainties.